GoogleCloudPlatform/python-docs-samples/pubsub/streaming-analytics/README.md

 * [PubSubToGCS.py](PubSubToGCS.py)

 The following example will run a streaming pipeline.
-It will read messages from a Pub/Sub topic, then window them into fixed-sized intervals, and write one file per window into a GCS location.
+The pipelien does the following:
+1. Reads messages from a Pub/Sub topic.
+1. Group messages by fixed windows and break the grouped messages into batches.
+  1. Adds window info to each element/message.
+  1. Adds timestamp to each element/message.
+  1. Adds a random shard ID as key to each windowed element.
+This step helps shard the elements in the same window into small batches, so that multiple workers can help write the batched elements to Cloud Storage later.
+  1. Groups the windowed elements by key.
+1. Writes the grouped elements to a file on Cloud Storage.

 + `--project`: sets the Google Cloud project ID to run the pipeline on
 + `--region`: sets the Dataflow [regional endpoint](https://cloud.google.com/dataflow/docs/concepts/regional-endpoints)